-Prior to serving as the Senior Vice-President, Medicine for Covenant Health, Dr. Robinson was Chief of Staff for the Caritas Health Group.
+Prior to serving as the Vice President & Chief Medical Officer for Covenant Health, Dr. Robinson was Chief of Staff for the Caritas Health Group.
 His clinical practice includes family medicine at the Misericordia Hospital.
 He is a member of the Edmonton West Primary Care Network, and he practices sport medicine in his family practice and at the University of Alberta Glen Sather Sports Medicine Clinic.

 Dr. Robinson is a graduate in Medicine from the University of Calgary and Family Medicine from the University of Alberta.